sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 To build the historical model, I processed raw **RIB (Routing Information Base)** files.
 These are snapshots of the entire routing table as seen by a backbone router at a specific moment in time.
 Because BGP is a "chatter" protocol that only announces changes, these full table dumps are essential for reconstructing the state of the internet at any point in the past.

-I specifically fetch snapshots from February 1st at 12:00 UTC for every year in my timeline.
-To ensure a comprehensive view, I aggregate data from multiple global collectors maintained by the [University of Oregon Route Views](http://archive.routeviews.org/) project.
+I specifically fetched snapshots from February 1st at 12:00 UTC for every year in my timeline.
+To ensure a comprehensive view, I aggregated data from multiple global collectors maintained by the [University of Oregon Route Views](http://archive.routeviews.org/) project.

 Other excellent resources for this kind of data include: